animaux

 The benefits of water and swimming for dogs

-What a joy for swimming dogs to quench their thirst in the cool water!
+What a joy for swimming dogs to quench their thirst in the fresh water!

 Swimming is a great way to keep your dog cool during the hot summer months.
 It can prevent heatstroke and dehydration.

-And then, like for us, swimming helps keep fit.
-And it's great therapy for dogs who can't do much walking because of arthritis or injury.
+And then, like for us, swimming helps keep us fit.
+And it's great therapy for dogs who can't do much walking due to arthritis or injury.

 But can dogs swim safely in a pool?
 And is hygiene at risk?